jeffwalter/ferasfactorem/CONTRIBUTING.md

 ## Checks

-When working on feras-factorem you will want to run the tests and linter to validate your changes.
+When working on ferasfactorem you will want to run the tests and linter to validate your changes.
 You can do both of these with a single command:

 ```bash
 npm test